AndreasFaust/react-sled/README.md

 ## Thanks

-This Library is created using [create-react-hook](https://github.com/hermanya/create-react-hook), which is based on [create-react-library](https://github.com/transitive-bullshit/create-react-library).
+This library is an derived the great work and especially from this [code-sandbox-example](https://codesandbox.io/embed/n9vo1my91p) provided by [Paul Henschel](https://github.com/drcmda) and the react-spring-team.

+Thanks also to the creators of [create-react-hook](https://github.com/hermanya/create-react-hook) and [create-react-library](https://github.com/transitive-bullshit/create-react-library).